Annual Official Art Contest

 • Most other vector formats such as PDF, SWF, EMF and WMF will also be accepted but are not preferred.

 • If you prefer to submit your artwork in a raster (bitmapped) based format, we will still accept it, but we may translate it to a vector based format if, for example, the resolution is too low.
-For raster based submissions, we RECOMMEND a print dpi setting such as between 300 dpi and 600 dpi and we RECOMMEND the following raster formats (in order from best to worst):
+For raster based submissions, we recommend a print dpi setting such as between 300 dpi and 600 dpi and we recommend the following raster formats (in order from best to worst):

-• PSD – Photo Shop Document
+• PSD – Photoshop Document

 • XCF – G.I.M.P.
 Document